-Humanure compost bins benefit from a minimum of two chambers, although three are recommended.
-This is because many household compost systems tend to be "continuous" compost systems - organic material is added to the bins on a daily or regular basis over a period of time.
-It is recommended to collect compost for one year when building a continuous compost pile, then allow that pile to age for an additional year while a second pile is built --hence the need for two bin sections.
+Figure 3 shows a typical household compost bin.
+Household humanure compost bins benefit from a minimum of two chambers, although three are recommended.
+This is because household compost tends to be "continuous" compost - organic material is added to the bins on a regular basis over a period of time.
+It is recommended to collect compost for one year when building a continuous compost pile, then allow that pile to age for one year while a second pile is built -- hence the need for two bin sections.
 A third, middle section with a roof or covering allows for the storage of dry cover material handy to the active compost bins.
-Cover material must be kept dry in cold climates to prevent it from freezing.
 Figure 4 shows the author's three section compost bin with cover material being stored in the center bin.